all-umass/superman/README.md

 ### Installation

-    python setup.py install  # may need sudo
+Superman must be built from source, so make sure you have a working C compiler, Python headers, and OpenMP before proceeding.

+    pip install Cython
+    pip install superman

-If you're making changes, try running:
+If you're contributing to superman:

-    python setup.py develop  # may also need sudo
+    git clone git@github.com:all-umass/superman.git
+    cd superman
+    pip install -e .

 This will add the local superman package to your PYTHONPATH, which means any changes you make will be reflected right away.

 ### Testing

-Use `nose2` to run the test suite, or `nose2 -C` to also generate a coverage report.
+Use `nose2` or `pytest` to run the test suite, or `nose2 -C` to also generate a coverage report.
 Note that if you try running tests with `nosetests`, only some of the test suite is detected and run.